 Kim Joo Young finds out that another student, Woo Joo, tied with Yeh Su for the top spot in academics; she orders Suh Jin to befriend Woo Joo’s mother, Soo Im.

-Woo Joo’s family later moves into the house previously owned by Myung Joo; during their first meeting, Soo Im recognizes Suh Jin as someone from her high school days.
+Woo Joo and his parents move into the house previously owned by Myung Joo.
+During their first meeting, his mother Soo Im recognizes Suh Jin as someone from her high school days.

 |Eps.
 1-2 recap:|

 Young-jae refuses to continue with his medical studies and cuts off ties with his parents.
 Deeply depressed, his mother Myung Joo takes her own life.